 10.2 Introduction

-With today’s hardware, the highest throughput computations utilize GPUs for massive parallelization.
-However, writing parallel code, let alone performant parallel code, typically relies heavily on understanding patterns of non-parallel code.
+On today’s hardware, the highest-throughput workloads often run on GPUs via massive parallelism.
+However, writing correct, performant parallel code relies on understanding efficient sequential patterns first.
 Secondly, many problems are not “massively parallelizable” and a sequential model architecture is required.
 For these reasons, it’s critical to understand sequential patterns before moving onto parallel code.

 For those coming from fundamentally slower languages (such as R or Python), the common advice to speed things up is often to try to parallelize code or use array-based techniques.
 With many high level languages the only way to achieve reasonable runtime is to utilize parallelism.
-In contrast, fast languages like Julia can output surprisingly quick single threaded programs.
+In contrast, fast languages like Julia can produce surprisingly quick single-threaded programs when you keep an eye on allocations, types, and cache behavior.

 Further, it may be that a simpler, easier to maintain sequential model is preferable to a more complex parallel version if maximum performance is not required.
 Like the quote that opened the chapter, you may prefer a simpler sequential version of a model to a more complex parallel one.